 We devote thousands of hours of research to help you get Big Travel with Small Money.
 You support us by signing-up for credit cards through partner links which earn us a commission.
 Here’s our full Advertising Policy.

 Few things in the points & miles world can be as frustrating as not having enough miles in your account to redeem for anything meaningful.
-There are lots of tricks for getting more miles into your account.
-But is there any way to transfer the miles you have out of your account?

 Million Mile Secret Agent Mst commented: